-Is the IRUAV PLATFORM cloud visualization system useful?
+Is the cloud-based visualization system in Smart O&M useful?

-The use of thermal aerial inspections for solar power systems has become increasingly common in advanced countries.
+The use of thermal aerial inspections for PV systems has become increasingly common in advanced countries.
 Some companies now specialize in providing professional thermal aerial imaging and analysis services.
-In recent years, more and more people in Taiwan have also started using drones for the operation and maintenance of solar power systems.
+In recent years, more and more people in Taiwan have also started using drones for the operation and maintenance of solar systems.

-In summary, introducing AI-based thermal defect analysis helps standardize the inspection process, while using orthophotos for anomaly labeling effectively avoids errors caused by inaccurate module layout diagrams.
-With this approach, on-site personnel can easily locate abnormal modules using a smartphone, greatly reducing both the error rate and the time needed for troubleshooting.
-Another major advantage of using orthophotos is that they also record the installation environment of the solar PV system, which is valuable for analyzing how environmental conditions affect power generation over its 20-year lifespan.
-The cloud-based vision system of IRUAV PLATFORM essentially solves all of these challenges.
-One-click report generation and historical inspection comparisons are built-in functions, and cloud storage allows users to access data anytime.
-It effectively addresses the pain points of current thermal aerial inspection workflows, and users who have adopted the system have responded positively.
-We welcome everyone to experience it for themselves.
+In response to the issues discussed above, the introduction of AI-based thermal defect analysis helps standardize inspection criteria, while the use of orthomosaic maps for anomaly labeling effectively prevents errors caused by mismatched module layout drawings.
+Field personnel can easily identify the exact location of abnormal modules using a mobile device, significantly reducing both the time required and the risk of errors when locating faulty modules.
+Another key advantage of orthomosaic-based annotation is that it simultaneously records the installation environment of the photovoltaic system, which is highly valuable for analyzing how environmental conditions affect power generation over the system’s 20-year operational lifespan.
+The cloud-based visualization system within Smart O&M fundamentally addresses all of the challenges mentioned above.
+Features such as one-click report generation and historical inspection comparisons are standard functions, while cloud-stored data allows users to access information anytime and anywhere.
+It effectively resolves the major pain points of thermal aerial inspection analysis.
+Users who have adopted the system have consistently provided positive feedback, and we sincerely invite you to experience it for yourself.

 Leave a Reply